 This podcast is hosted by Marie and Nydia, two friends, writers, and feminists who loudly and unapologetically talk about “fast fashion, being fat, the menstrual cycle, breasts, validism, catcalling, women in politics, sports and art, non-motherhood, sexual pleasure, the history of the Dutch women’s movement, autism, heteronormativity, porn, abortion and MOREEE!”
 They were also number three on Vogue Netherlands “ones to watch: Dutch women who make a difference in 2020.”

 The bi-weekly episodes are around two hours long, but they also have shorter topical episodes of about 20 minutes length.
 It’s a good podcast for learning conversational Dutch but can sometimes be a little difficult to follow.
-Mainly just because jokes, laughter, and banter all play an important part of the episodes.
+Mainly just because jokes, laughter, and banter all play an important part in the episodes.
 BUT, if you want to learn the kind of Dutch you’ll need to gossip with your Dutchie friends at the next borrel — then DAMN, HONEY is your new best friend!

 🎧 Where to listen: Spotify, Apple Podcasts, Google Podcasts, and PodNL.